mgurdal/dorm_abandoned/README.md

     2) With a tinydb or reducer solution models can easly be found
     3)
 5) models

+Cases to be considered when generating a model:
+1) PrimaryKey should be defined first (not necessary)
+2) Related Models should be defined before the target Model
+3) ForeignKeys should be replaced with the correct Model name
+4) ManyToMany tables should not be inclueded in code instead they should be defined using ManyToMany field
+5) All of the Model attributes and the Model's Node should be included in the generated docstring
 ## Create Models
 ```python
 from datetime import datetime